awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon RDS insufficient DB instance capacity<a name="CHAP_Troubleshooting.Capacity"></a>

-The `InsufficientDBInstanceCapacity` error can be returned when you try to create, start or modify a DB instance, or when you try to restore a DB instance from a DB snapshot\.
-When this error is returned, the following are common causes:
-+ The specific DB instance class isn't available in the requested Availability Zone\.
+The `InsufficientDBInstanceCapacity` error can be returned when you try to create, start, or modify a DB instance, or when you try to restore a DB instance from a DB snapshot\.
+When this error is returned, a common cause is that the specific DB instance class isn't available in the requested Availability Zone\.
 You can try one of the following to solve the problem:
 + Retry the request with a different DB instance class\.
 + Retry the request with a different Availability Zone\.
 + Retry the request without specifying an explicit Availability Zone\.

-  For information about troubleshooting instance capacity issues for Amazon EC2, see [Insufficient instance capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) in the *Amazon Elastic Compute Cloud User Guide*\.
+For information about troubleshooting instance capacity issues for Amazon EC2, see [Insufficient instance capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) in the *Amazon EC2 User Guide*\.
-+ The DB instance is on the EC2\-Classic platform and therefore isn't in a VPC\.
-Some DB instance classes require a VPC\.
-For example, if you're on the EC2\-Classic platform and try to increase capacity by switching to a DB instance class that requires a VPC, this error results\.
-For information about Amazon EC2 instance types that are only available in a VPC, see [Instance types available in EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#ec2-classic-instance-types) in the *Amazon Elastic Compute Cloud User Guide*\.
-To correct the problem, you can move the DB instance into a VPC\.
-For more information, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.Non-VPC2VPC.md)\.

 For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.